jsoref/ceph/doc/dev/ceph_krb_auth.rst

 6. Name Resolution
-    As mentioned earlier, Kerberos *relies heavly on name resolution*.
+    As mentioned earlier, Kerberos *relies heavily on name resolution*.
 Most of the Kerberos issues are usually related to name resolution, since Kerberos is *very picky* on both *systems names* and *host lookups*.